-HEALing Communities is a five-part series that highlights Kaiser Permanente’s approach to building healthy communities through Healthy Eating Active Living collaboratives, a program developed by Kaiser Permanente’s Community Benefit organization.
+HEALing Communities is a series that highlights Kaiser Permanente’s approach to building healthy communities through Healthy Eating Active Living collaboratives, a program developed by Kaiser Permanente’s Community Benefit organization.

 Kaiser Permanente recognizes that it’s not enough to encourage people to take care of their health, to eat healthy nutritious foods and be physically active throughout the day.
 Good health also requires supporting the conditions in which people live, work and play; to make healthy eating and active living as easy and attainable as possible.
 The Westwood neighborhood in Denver is one of those communities where making “the right thing easy to do” is having a positive impact on community health.